rh-mobb/documentation/docs/gcp/osd_preexisting_vpc_ui.md

 ## Generate GCP VPC and Subnets

+For deploy an OSD cluster in GCP using existing Virtual Private Cloud (VPC) you need to implement some prerequisites that you must create before starting the OpenShift Dedicated installation though the OCM.

 This is a diagram showing the GCP infra prerequisites that are needed for the OSD installation:

 ![GCP Prereqs](./images/osd-prereqs.png){: width="750" }

-To deploy the GCP VPC and subnets among other prerequisites for install the OSD in GCP using the preexisting VPCs you have two options:
+You can use the gcloud CLI, to deploy the GCP VPC and subnets among other prerequisites for install the OSD in GCP.

-* **Option 1** - GCloud CLI
-* **Option 2** - Terraform Automation

-Please select one of these two options and proceed with the OSD install steps.

-### Option 1 - Generate OSD VPC and Subnets using GCloud CLI

 As mentioned before, for deploy OSD in GCP using existing GCP VPC, you need to provide and create beforehand a GCP VPC and two subnets (one for the masters and another for the workers nodes).